 Process leadership and expertise.

-A consultant team will work closely with the Steering Committee and Staff to facilitate the process and share experience from other, similar communities.
+A consultant team will work closely with the staff, the Plan Commission, and the Advisory Committee to facilitate the process and share experience from other, similar communities.